MPAS-Dev/compass/docs/design_docs/compass_package.rst

 function.

-Design solution: Testcase code is easy to alter and rerun
+Design solution: Test case code is easy to alter and rerun
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Date last modified: 2020/12/04